 - Honey can help fight seasonal allergies.
 This works best if the honey is from your local environment so it contains the same types of pollens that you may have allergies to.
 The theory is that by exposing the body to minute amounts of pollens found in honey, over time the body builds up a resistance to those pollens, similar to the way that homeopathy works.

-Sadly, many honeys on the market today are mass produced, and may even be a mixture of honey and corn syrup.
+Sadly, many honeys on the market today are mass produced.
+Many may even be a mixture of honey and corn syrup.
 Several brands of honey made in China were found to contain almost no “honey” at all.

 To ensure your body is getting the nutrients you need from your local environment, your best choice is to buy locally sourced honey, preferably raw, and organic.
 Heating honey (pasteurizing) kills off all of the beneficial enzymes in the honey.
-You can find raw, organic honey at farmers markets, and natural food stores.
+If you’re buying squeezable honey in one of those honey-bears, it most likely been heated and doesn’t have many if any nutrients.
+You can find raw, organic honey at farmers markets and natural food stores.
 Buying locally also helps to keep your local beekeepers in business and keep more bees in your neighborhood.

 Why are Honey Bees Dying?

-As you are probably aware, honey bees are disappearing off the planet in rapid numbers.
+As you may know, honey bees are disappearing off the planet in rapid numbers.
 North America has lost almost 40% of our honey bees in the past 5 years.
-Though scientists are still trying to figure out exactly what’s happening to the bees, they have been able to point to a variety of things ranging from bacteria and viruses to environmental pollutants, GMO crops and cell phone radio waves.
+Scientists are still trying to figure out exactly what’s happening to the bees.
+They have been able to point to a variety of things ranging from bacteria and viruses to environmental pollutants, GMO crops (glyphosate kills bees) and cell phone radio waves.
 Here is more info on why bees are dying.
 And a TedTalk, Why Bees are Disappearing.
 One study indicates that without any bees on the planet, humans would only survive for 3 years, a scary thought!

 If you are in the Pacific Northwest, there are two Honey CSAs that offer the opportunity to keep a live hive in your urban yard.
 They will tend the bees and harvest the honey, giving you honey in return.
 As an added benefit, the bees in the hive will pollinate your yard.
 Check out the following websites: